-The Office of Technology Transfer will entertain proposals from students and others to have UNLV share ownership of an invention in return for the patent and commercialization services offered by the Office of Technology Transfer.
+The Office of Economic Development will entertain proposals from students and others to have UNLV share ownership of an invention in return for the patent and commercialization services offered by the Office of Economic Development.
 Feel free to discuss your invention in confidence with us, preferably soon after you have discovered your invention.

 - If my invention is commercialized, how much of the net proceeds do I receive?